 As far as what you say in your sleep, if your roommate can’t remember it, your midnight musings might not make sense or perhaps you’re not making any substantive speeches (“Four score and seven naps ago…”).
 In any case, keeping the lines of communication open — when you’re wide awake — may help improve your shared sleeping situation.
 If it bothers you that your roommate can hear you talking in your sleep, you might chat with him about using a white noise machine, a fan, or earplugs (for him) at night to drown out any sleep soliloquies and in turn, reduce the likelihood that you'll be heard.

-From clear monologues to jibber-jabber and from whispers to shouts, a sleep talker’s speech may be completely unrelated to anything in her/his life and is generally considered to be harmless.
+From clear monologues to jibber-jabber and from whispers to shouts, a sleep talker’s speech may be completely unrelated to anything in their life and is generally considered to be harmless.
 However, this type of late night chitchat can also be a symptom of an underlying issue or occur at the same time as another condition, such as:

 - Sleep terrors